Making a Murderer: Production

 The series was written and directed by filmmakers Laura Ricciardi and Moira Demos.
 They met as graduate students in Columbia University's film program.
 The two learned about Avery after reading a 2005 article in The New York Times about his 2003 exoneration and 2005 arrest for murder.
 Both thought that his case could be an interesting subject for a documentary.

 Before meeting with Netflix, Demos and Ricciardi met with executives at PBS and HBO, but neither network was interested in the project.
 Netflix originally planned an eight-episode first season, but later expanded its order to 10.

 The show's graphics and main title sequence were completed by Santa Monica–based design studio Elastic.

 Reception

 Critical response

-The series alternately received praise and criticism from critics.
-Some praised its comprehensive nature, and the first season has an approval rating of 98% on Rotten Tomatoes, based on 40 reviews, with an average rating of 8.65 out of 10.
+The series received praise and criticism from critics.
+Some praised its comprehensive nature, and the first season has an approval rating of 98% on Rotten Tomatoes, based on 44 reviews, with an average rating of 8.7 out of 10.
 The site's critical consensus describes Making a Murderer as "a spellbinding slow burn that effectively utilizes the documentary format to tell a twisty mystery."
 On Metacritic, the first season has a weighted average score of 84 out of 100, based on 21 critics, indicating "universal acclaim".
 Lenika Cruz, writing for The Atlantic, commended the series for its "sense of total immersion".
 Mike Hale, for The New York Times, described it as giving an: